liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/03-theme-contributors.markdown

 such as the Dockbar, was included in the theme template.
 Starting in Liferay 7.0, these standard UI components are packaged as Theme Contributors.

-A Theme Contributor is an OSGI module that contains UI resources for use in the Platform.
+A Theme Contributor is a [module](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Module) that contains UI resources to use in the Liferay platform.
 The module is scanned for all valid CSS and JS files, and then includes them on the page.

 Specifically, the Control Menu, Product Menu, and Simulation Panel, are packaged in theme contributor modules.
 Each of these theme contributor modules live within Liferay, by default.
 This means that new themes don't have to copy all of the styles of these standard UI.
-Instead, they can be handled independently.
+Instead, styles for these specific UI components can be handled outside of the theme.

-You can therefore style these UI components to match the look and feel of your desire, and they will remain the same, regardless of what theme you choose.
+You can therefore style these UI components as you like, and the styles will be applied, regardless of the current theme.

 This tutorial demonstrates the following: